deed02392/BROADcast/README.md

   * `BROADcast.exe /b`:
     Start the actual UDP broadcast relaying.
 The broadcast packets will be relayed to all network interfaces (except the preferred route).
-    Use “Ctrl+C” to stop the program and exit cleanly.
+    Use “Ctrl+C” to stop the program and exit gracefully.

   * `BROADcast.exe /b /d`:
     Display various diagnostic messages during the broadcast.